 In addition to driver error, there are several factors that come into play when operating a motor vehicle.
 Often, our injury lawyers see single-vehicle collisions where the operator of the vehicle doesn’t understand how or why the crash happened.
 If you are involved in a single-vehicle crash, it’s best to speak with an injury lawyer to discuss if a manufacturing defect is a cause and how they can assist with a claim to recover UM/UIM damages.

-We run the risk of driving a car to go haywire and malfunction.
+The risk of a car going haywire and malfunctioning is low, but never zero.
 Although that’s out of the driver’s control, one thing that could be done is keep an eye out for recalls from the manufacturer and respond in a timely manner.
 The Carlson Law Firm handles a number of vehicle product liability cases and have received some of the largest auto defect settlements and verdicts in history.
 Vehicle defects may include the following:

 Road Conditions

 Although you can do everything in your power to avoid a car crash, accidents can unfortunately still happen.
-We care about your well-being here at the Carlson Law Firm and don’t want to see you injured.
 Our firm has been protecting the rights of injured victims for about 45 years.
-Finally, if you have been involved in an auto collision, don’t hesitate to contact a car accident lawyer today for a free consultation.
+If you have been involved in an auto collision, don’t hesitate to contact a car accident lawyer today for a free consultation.
 We will be by your side, every step of the way.
+We care, and we can help.